 You are responsible with ensuring to comply with laws and regulations of the country of destination.
 Etsy does not have any responsibility on these additional charges that may apply.

-Please note that certain countries may require certain documentation before the items are sent.
+Certain countries may require certain documentation before the items are sent.
 If the necessary information is not provided, this may result in delays in the order.

 Who pays for customs fees?